bevyengine/bevy-website/content/news/2024-09-25-bevy-foundation-501c3/index.md

 ## New Bevy Foundation Emails

-As part of this announcement, we're also rolling out new `bevyengine.org` emails:
+As part of this announcement, we're also rolling out new `bevyengine.org` emails (note from the future: these are all now `bevy.org` emails):

 * <support@bevyengine.org>: The new way to ask Bevy leadership for support.
 This replaces `bevyengine@gmail.com`.
 * <foundation@bevyengine.org>: The best way to reach Bevy Foundation board members.